 This policy paper explores how reforming the U.S. tax code allow gig economy workers greater financial security through Universal Savings Accounts (USAs).

 This paper examines the process by which user interactions give shape to social order in VRChat.
 Learn more about the research here.

 By basing the proposal on data, FAA maintains its record as an unbiased and credible source of regulatory standards.
 See the public interest comment here.

 Regulators should embrace changes to encourage continued innovation in how consumers both produce and consume the electricity that powers their lives.

 The proposal to split the band to allow some unlicensed use while preserving part of the band for ITS not limited to DSRC is a step in the right direction.

 This policy paper examines the role of the U.S. Food and Drug Administration in regulating emerging nutrition technologies.

 This analysis highlights the competitive benefits and costs that result from choices in constitutional governance.

 This research examines the costs of expanding highway capacity as well and how the unintended consequences of doing so may actually increase demand.

-This research creates a taxonomy for better understanding regulation that accounts for public and private enforcement of the overlapping regulatory approaches in the vehicle-for-hire industry.
+This research creates a taxonomy for better understanding regulation that accounts for public and private enforcement.